shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

     {
         "id": "SO43708",
         "orderdate": "2019-07-02",
-        "customerid": "samir1@adventure-works.com",
+        "customerid": 126,
+        "customerdetails": {
             "customername": "Samir Nadoy",
+            "customeremail": "samir1@adventure-works.com"
+        },
         "product": "Road-150 Black, 48",
         "quantity": 1,
         "price": 3578.27
     }
     ```

-4. Return to the Synapse Studio tab and in the **SQL Script 1** tab, re-run the query to count sales by date.
-Initially, it may show the same results as before (two sales on 2019-07-01, and one on 2019-07-02).
-Wait a minute or so and then re-run the query again until the results show *two* sales on 2019-07-02.
+4. Return to the Synapse Studio tab and in the **SQL Script 1** tab, re-run the query.
+Initially, it may show the same results as before, but wait a minute or so and then re-run the query again until the results include the sale to Samir Nadoy on 2019-07-02.
-5. Switch back to the **Notebook 1** tab and re-run the cell in the Spark notebook to verify that the sale to Samir Nadoy is now included in the query results.
+5. Switch back to the **Notebook 1** tab and re-run the last cell in the Spark notebook to verify that the sale to Samir Nadoy is now included in the query results.

 ## Delete Azure resources